dongkwan-kim/dongkwan-kim.github.io/_posts/2021-04-06-use-a-docker-container-like-a-remote-server.md

 ## Preliminary

 - In this article, your server will be a remote machine (or host machine) and your laptop will be a local machine.
-- You have to install the Docker first in your remote machine.
+- You have to install the Docker first on your remote machine.
 (Or ask the root to do this).
 - You do not have to be a root of the host machine to follow this post.
+- But you have to know what Docker is and how it works.
+See overview documentations: [[English]](https://docs.docker.com/get-started/overview/) [[Korean]](https://smjeon.dev/etc/docker-overview/).

 ## Instruction